Serial argumentation

 1. First Interpretation, as a Serial Argumentation

-(A) Peter is a Taurus so he is stubborn; (B) being stubborn, he will not know how to negotiate.
+(A) Peter is a Taurus so he is stubborn; (B) since he is stubborn, he will not know how to negotiate.

-Peter is stubborn (indeed, since…) he is a Taurus; so, he will not know how to negotiate.
+= Peter is stubborn (indeed, since…) he is a Taurus; therefore, he will not know how to negotiate.

 (A) First argumentation:

-(A.ii) — Instantiation of the definition: “Peter remains on his positions without being willing to change” and conclusion of the first argumentation
+(A.ii) — Instantiation of the definition: “Peter sticks to his positions without being willing to change.

-(A.iii) — Lexical definition of stubborn: “who is obstinately attached to his opinions, and his decisions; which is insensitive to the reasons and arguments against it.
+(A.iii) — Lexical definition of stubborn: “who is obstinately attached to his opinions, and his decisions; who is insensitive to the reasons and arguments against them

 (A.iv) — (A1) and (A.iii) are in a paraphrase relationship.